zofiakk/SNP/README.md

 Julia Smolik, Jakub Białecki, Małgorzata Kukiełka,  Zofia Kochańska

 ## About
-In our project we will try to create a Snakemake pipeline for detection of SNPs using tools from GATK.
-The only thing that the user will need to do is provide a config file specifying parameters (e.g. wether the data is a SE or PE) and locations of raw FASTQ(.GZ) files.
+This program was developed as part of a project on the subject Architecture of large bioinformatics projects at the Faculty of Mathematics, Informatics and Mechanics, University of Warsaw.
+It is a Snakemake pipeline for SNP detection using tools from GATK.
+The only argument that the user will need to do is provide a config file specifying parameters (e.g., whether the data comes from single-end (SE) or pair-end (PE) sequencing as well as whether the input files are from DNA or RNA sequencing) and locations of raw FASTQ (.GZ) files.

 ## Getting started